As an actress and an activist, OLIVIA WILDE is a modern-day

 audiences for her role in 2010's 3D futuristic blockbuster, TRON: LEGACY,

 In the summer of 2011, Wilde made her writing and directing debut for Glamour

 Magazine's short film series with Free Hugs, which received praise at several

 Raised by parents who are award-winning journalists and documentary

-filmmakers, Wilde was inspired to explore the documentary field.
-Her most recent
+filmmakers, Wilde was inspired to explore the documentary field on her own as

-girls in unimaginable circumstances and their brave fight to change them.
+living in unimaginable circumstances and their brave fight to change them.
 In

 community in Haiti that rallies to build a movie theater after the disastrous